yumoL/walkingAMaze/documentation/User_guide.md

 - Enter 'n' to generate a new graph.

-- Close the frame of your graph or enter 'e' as the number of row to close the program.
+- Close the frame of your graph to close the program.
 <img src="https://github.com/yumoL/walkingAMaze/blob/master/documentation/pictures/close.png" width="300" height="300">